Azure/azure-quickstart-templates/101-VM-Virus-Attack-Prevention/README.md

 Run following command to clear all the resources deployed during the demo.

 `.\scripts\cleanup.ps1 -Verbose`

+Pass resource group name if you are not using the default one.

+`.\scripts\cleanup.ps1 -ResourceGroupName <resource group name> -Verbose`

 Verification steps -
 1. Login to Azure Portal / Subscription